AmaljithCf/simple-streaming-gateway/README.md

 ## Installation (Windows, Mac)

 Currently the application uses bluepy for BLE connections, which is not supported on windows or Mac.
 You can still use the gateway application for TCP/IP and Serial connections, but you need to modify the requirements.txt file to not install bluepy.
 You can do that by removing bluepy as a dependency in requirements.txt.
+We are looking into adding BLE to Mac/Windows and welcome pull request which add support.

 ## Data Collection over Serial Source